NateOlson17/trp-fms/README.md

 ## INVENTORY SCREEN

 !-Fix ticketView styling
+!-Service tickets can have same key ''
-!-Only allow one dropdown to be expanded at a time on modals and only one GearExpandable expanded at a time !-Implement add gear (type to search and add new option as one of the dropdown choices) -Add edit button on gearCard itself, allows typing on fields -Add sorting/filtering modal
+!-Reset placeholder text for item if category changes (useEffect triggers even with no change) !-Done key only appears on first AddModal call -Implement add gear (type to search and add new option as one of the dropdown choices) -Add edit button on gearCard itself, allows typing on fields -Add sorting/filtering modal
 -Add search modal